 6. Refrain from Changing Lenses

 Changing lenses on a dusty street is as dangerous as changing lenses right after returning to a warm house or car.
-In the case when it is simply necessary to do this, the main thing is not to rush.
+When it is simply necessary to do this, the main thing is not to rush.
 Take both lenses outdoors and replace them carefully.
 It is best to change lenses indoors after the equipment has warmed up.

 You may also like to read: Winter Landscape Photography – Helpful Tips from The Experts.

-If someone has something to add about photography in extreme cold weather, write in the comments. 👌👌👌
+If someone has something to add about photography in freezing weather, write in the comments. 👌👌👌